Secure all the things in Secure Notes

 Nothing is more important to me than my health and that of my loved ones.
 That’s why I store an up-to-date list of recent doctor’s visits, current medications, and known allergies in a Secure Note.
 It’s information that should remain private, so it just makes sense that I should entrust it to 1Password.
 Thanks to the 1Password apps for iPhone and Android and the way my information is always in sync, my family’s health information is never more than a few taps away.

-When you’re jetting off to far away lands, there can be an unending list of things that need to be remembered.
-From flight numbers to the phone number for your hotel, there’s a lot to remember.
+From flight information to the phone number for your hotel, there’s a lot to remember when travelling.
 If you’re feeling really organized you might even have scans of visas and other identification.
 You can add all of these to a Secure Note or, if you already have the files stored in 1Password it’s easy to link them together.

 One of the great things about software is that there are often as many different ways to get the best out of it as there are people who use it.
 These are just some of the ways I use Secure Notes, but I bet you have some that I never even thought of.
 I’d love to hear your tips, so head on over to the 1Password Support forum and let me know what great uses you’ve found for Secure Notes.